 Variations in the Southern Annular Mode (SAM) effectively describe variations in the position of the Southern Hemisphere mid-latitude storm track (Karoly, 1990; Thompson and Wallace, 2000; Thompson and Solomon, 2002).
-The SAM has links to MDB rainfall

-- that vary regionally and seasonally (Gillett et al., 2006; Hendon et al., 2007; Meneghini et al., 2007).
+The SAM has links to MDB rainfall that vary regionally and seasonally (Gillett et al., 2006; Hendon et al., 2007; Meneghini et al., 2007).
 With a poleward contraction of the mid-latitude storm track, far southern sections of the MDB are more likely to experience lower rainfall during winter (Hendon et al., 2007) due to southward displacement of rain-bearing cold fronts and cyclones.
-However, during the spring and summer months, anomalously poleward SAM induces - changes to the local circulation that draw moist easterly winds inland and increase the likelihood of rainfall across much of the MDB, particularly eastern sections (Meneghini et al., 2007).
+However, during the spring and summer months, anomalously poleward SAM induces changes to the local circulation that draw moist easterly winds inland and increase the likelihood of rainfall across much of the MDB, particularly in the eastern half of the Basin (Meneghini et al., 2007).